nunit/nunit/BUILDING.md

 NUnit framework can be built from this solution using [Visual Studio 2019 16.8](https://www.visualstudio.com/vs/) or newer (Windows) and [Visual Studio for Mac](https://www.visualstudio.com/vs/) (macOS).

 Currently, MonoDevelop does not support the new multi-targeted `csproj` project format <sup>[1]</sup>.
 Once MonoDevelop is updated, it should start working again.
-Until then, we recommend using [Visual Studio Code](https://code.visualstudio.com/) and compiling using the build script instead (see the [Build Script](#build-script) section below for details).
+Until then, we recommend using [Visual Studio Code](https://code.visualstudio.com/) and compiling using the build script instead (see the [Script Build](#script-build) section below for details).

 On all platforms, you will need to install [.NET 5.0 SDK](https://www.microsoft.com/net/download/windows) or newer.
 On Mac or Linux, you will need to install [Mono 5.2.0](https://www.mono-project.com/download/).
 Currently (as of 5.4.1), newer versions of Mono are broken and crash during the compile.